What’s the Claim?

 We estimate that millions of people in the UK are affected – are you one of them?

-If you are a UK consumer and purchased an Apple or Samsung smartphone (including as part of a mobile phone contract) in the UK on or after 1 October 2015 you could be due a payment – find out if you’re one of them here.
+If you are a UK consumer and purchased an Apple or Samsung smartphone (as part of a mobile phone contract) in the UK between 1 October 2015 and 9 January 2024 you could be due a payment.

 Why is Which? doing this?

 Which? is the UK’s consumer champion, here to make life simpler, fairer and safer for everyone.
-We believe that Qualcomm breached competition law and it cost UK consumers millions of pounds, so we are taking legal action against Qualcomm to recover the overpayments made on Apple and Samsung handsets bought since 1 October 2015.
+We believe that Qualcomm breached competition law and it cost UK consumers millions of pounds, so we are taking legal action against Qualcomm to recover the overpayments made on Apple and Samsung handsets bought between 1 October 2015 and 9 January 2024.

 This type of legal action means that, if you’re eligible, you will automatically be included in the claim unless you have told us that you don’t want to be.